Santa Rosa, California: Tourism

-While the most expansive vineyards in Sonoma County are in the Alexander, Russian, and Sonoma Valleys, Santa Rosa is home to several vineyards, including this one near Fountain Grove.
+While the most expansive vineyards in Sonoma County, California are in the Alexander, Russian, and Sonoma Valleys, Santa Rosa is home to several vineyards, including this one near Fountain Grove.

 Hotel La Rose, built in 1907, is a functioning historic hotel in downtown Santa Rosa.

 Santa Rosa sits at the northwestern gateway to the Sonoma and Napa Valleys of California's famed Wine Country.
 Many wineries and vineyards are nearby, as well as the Russian River resort area, the Sonoma Coast along the Pacific Ocean, Jack London State Historic Park, and the redwood trees of Armstrong Redwoods State Reserve.

 The City Council pays the Santa Rosa Chamber of Commerce to operate the Santa Rosa Convention & Visitors Bureau.
 The Chamber's visitors center is in the city-owned old railroad depot at the bottom of Fourth Street, in Historic Railroad Square.
 The SRC&VB has been a California Welcome Center since 2003.

 Downtown Santa Rosa, including the central Old Courthouse Square and historic Railroad Square, is an area of shopping, restaurants, nightclubs, and theaters.
 Downtown also includes City Hall, state and federal office buildings, many banks, and professional offices.
 The Santa Rosa Memorial Hospital medical center is just to the east of downtown.

 Although there are co-op network atms and several credit unions, there is no shared branching for credit unions in Santa Rosa.

 The city council funds a private booster group, Santa Rosa Main Street, which lobbies the city to revitalize the traditional business district.
 Three new mixed-use, high-rise buildings, and a new city parking garage, are under development.
-(WHEN?)
-The council and downtown business boosters hope condos atop the new buildings will house a population to keep the area active 24 hours a day.